 For information about a range of treatments, procedures and operations such as having tonsils and adenoids removed, grommets inserted, and anaesthetic.
 If your child is having a procedure, you might also find the section Coping with treatment and hospital useful.

-When your child has a general anaesthetic, they are given medicine to make them unaware and unconscious.
-You have an important role in preparing your child for their anaesthetic so that their experience is as positive and non-frightening as possible.
+When your child has a general anaesthetic, an anaesthetist will give them medicine to make them unaware and unconscious.
+You have an important role in preparing your child for their anaesthetic so that their experience is as positive as possible.

-A drip is a short, small plastic tube that is put into your child's vein using a needle.
-The plastic tube is then left in so that fluids and medicines can be given directly into the blood via the vein.
+A drip is a short, small plastic tube that a doctor or nurse may put into your child's vein using a needle.
+They remove the needle and leave the plastic tube in place so they can use medicines to treat your child.

 PCA stands for patient controlled analgesia.
 A PCA pump is a device that allows your child to give themselves a pre-set amount of pain medicine (usually morphine), as needed, by pressing a hand-held button.

 Tongue tie is a condition that involves a small piece of tissue connecting the tongue to the bottom of the mouth.
 This is called the frenulum.
 When a baby's frenulum is short or tight it can stop their tongue from moving properly.
 This is called a tongue tie.
 Tongue tie may cause a problem with breastfeeding for some babies.

 Tube feeding generally involves delivering a liquid feed through the nose (nasal tube) or stomach (gastrostomy tube).
 Tube feeding helps your child to meet their nutritional needs when they are not able to eat or drink enough by mouth.

 The aims of treatment for ulcerative colitis are to control inflammation, relieve symptoms, make sure your child is growing well and has the vitamins and minerals they need.
 Some children may need to see a dietitian as part of their treatment.